 - Sunny Knock Out Rose

-Again, the Knock Out line of rose bushes is bred to be a low maintenance and low need for care rose bush.
+Again, the Knock Out line of rose bushes is bred to be low maintenance and low need for care rose bush.